MorganNavel/STM32/README.md

 # STM32

 ## Overview
-As a software developer, I usually work on applications with a high level of abstraction.
+As a software developer, I usually work on applications with a high level of abstraction, althought I had some knowledge by making my own Assembly Interpreter & CLisp Compiler.
 However, during my apprenticeship, I had the privilege of developing embedded applications.
 Since I had no prior experience in this domain and no background in electronics, I had to learn everything from the ground up, and start from the basics.
 With the help of my colleagues, I managed to implement several functionalities from scratch, including:

 ### Implemented Features
 - **Software Timer**